-Determining sublimation cost can be a huge challenge to put your finger on due to a number of factors.
-The first reason is getting at what things like ink and paper cost you by relying on the supplier or manufacturers, can lead you down the wrong path.
-Let’s face it if you were the manufacturer of ink that was very expensive you would work to diminish those factors and point people at other areas.
-They are not lying or being deceitful they are pointing out other factors to look at which are very relevant.
+Determining sublimation cost can be a huge challenge to put your finger on due to several factors.
+The first reason is getting at what things like ink and paper cost you by relying on the supplier or manufacturers can lead you down the wrong path.
+Let’s face it if you were the manufacturer of ink that was very expensive, you would work to diminish those factors and point people at other areas.
+They are not lying or being deceitful.
+They are pointing out other factors that are very relevant.
 Typically the other reason they point to is the time which is the other issue people have when putting their finger on their true sublimation cost.
-We have a tendency to not factor in our time as part of the expense especially as small businesses or in some cases overvaluing our time based on models from manufacturers.
-So what I suggest is, take all of that info you received and use that as a starting point to get a true value of cost.
+We have a tendency to not factor in our time as part of the expense, especially as small businesses or, in some cases overvaluing our time based on models from manufacturers.
+So what I suggest is to take all of that info you received and use that as a starting point to get a true value of cost.

 Need Sublimation Blanks?
 RTS Sublimation FaceMasks – MontCo.biz

 How Do We Determine Our True Sublimation Costs?